 Failing to do so results in substantial fines.

 As a result, many processes have become a lot stricter in order to prevent high-risk clients and high-risk transactions from going ahead.

-It has led to banks becoming overly sensitive and defensive about their banking services, which includes opening a bank account
+It has led to banks becoming overly sensitive and defensive about their banking services, which include opening a bank account

 As banks face big penalties if they are found not to be compliant, they treat every case as a potential threat until proven otherwise.